European Free Trade Association

 Stakeholder group: International and regional organisations

-Established in 1960 by the Stockholm Convention, EFTA promotes free trade and economic integration between its members.
-Since its founding, relations with the European Economic Community (EEC) (later the European Community (EC)) and the European Union (EU) have been at the heart of EFTA activities.
-In 1992, three EFTA states (Iceland, Norway, and Liechtenstein) signed the Agreement on the European Economic Area with the EU, which now makes up the so-called European Economic Area (EEA).
+EFTA is an intergovernmental organisation composed of four member states: Iceland, Liechtenstein, Norway, and Switzerland.
+Established in 1960 by the EFTA Convention, EFTA promotes free trade and economic integration between its members.
+Since its foundation, relations with the European Union (EU) have been at the heart of EFTA’s activities.
+In 1992, three EFTA states (Iceland, Liechtenstein, and Norway) signed the Agreement on the European Economic Area (EEA) with the EU, extending the EU’s Internal market to the three EEA EFTA states.
+Since the early 1990s, EFTA has been actively engaged in trade relations with non-EU countries both inside and outside Europe.

 Digital activities